DJ Mell G

 I never originally set out to be a DJ—I was too shy to stand in front of so many people and be in the spotlight.
 During my early gigs, I had to turn around to get a drink of water because my hands were shaking so much I would have split on the CDJs!
 When I uploaded my first track to SoundCloud, I was stunned to see it get 120 plays overnight.
 But I can’t pinpoint a specific moment when I realised things were taking off; even now, I still haven't fully grasped it.
 It’s always been about passion.

 I’ve played many genres and always wondered how I could merge my sound—electro—with a club vibe.
 Anthony Rother once told me that electro can be made danceable, and that’s something he has mastered, which I’ve always admired.
-For me, the blend of techno and electro felt right, though my version of techno isn't the kind you typically hear—it’s characterised by long breaks and pads, sharp snares, and SAW bass, similar to what Umwelt or IMOGEN create.
+For me, the blend of techno, electro and edm felt right, though my version of techno isn't the kind you typically hear—it’s characterised by long breaks and pads, sharp snares, and SAW bass, similar to what Umwelt or IMOGEN create.
 My biggest inspirations for my current sound are Ben Pest, Helena Hauff, Anthony Rother, Umwelt, and DJ Stingray 313.

 It's said the music industry can feel like a man's world.
 How has broken through that affected your journey, and did that experience inspire the message behind "HEY MR. DJ"?